Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Application: bounding norms of commutators

-where we assume that $\Lambda=\Diag(\vlambda(\ma))$, $\alpha_1=\alpha_2=\frac{\lambda_1+\lambda_n}{2}$, $\alpha_3=\alpha_4=\frac{\lambda_2+\lambda_{n-1}}{2}, \cdots$, and $\delta_1=\delta_2=\frac{\lambda_1-\lambda_n}{2}$, $\delta_3=\delta_4=\frac{\lambda_2-\lambda_{n-1}}{2}, \cdots$.
-Matrix $\mo$ is zero when $n$ is even, otherwise only its Central entry is nonzero, and we have $\vdelta(\my)=0$.
+where we assume that $\alpha_1=\alpha_2=\frac{\lambda_1+\lambda_n}{2}$, $\alpha_3=\alpha_4=\frac{\lambda_2+\lambda_{n-1}}{2}, \cdots$, and $\delta_1=\delta_2=\frac{\lambda_1-\lambda_n}{2}$, $\delta_3=\delta_4=\frac{\lambda_2-\lambda_{n-1}}{2}, \cdots$.
+Matrix $\mo$ is zero when $n$ is even, otherwise only its central entry is nonzero, and we have $\vdelta(\my)=0$.
 To show that $\vdelta(\mx_2) = \mathbf{1}_2$, $\vdelta(\mx_4) = \mathbf{1}_4, \cdots$, we need to prove that

 for all odd $i$ greater than or equal to 3.
-For simplicity of notation, we only prove this fact for one case and the other cases would follow similarly.
-We want to show that $|\alpha_3-\alpha_{2}| \leq |\delta_3-\delta_{2}|$ which is equivalent to
+For brevity, we only prove this claim for one case; the other cases follow similarly.
+We need to show that $|\alpha_3-\alpha_{2}| \leq |\delta_3-\delta_{2}|$, which is equivalent to